-Stop Chasing Chemistry — Start Building Connection
+Stop Chasing Chemistry, Start Building Connection

 A romantic couple stands close while watching fireworks light up the sky — capturing the thrill of early chemistry in dating and the emotional highs that often define the start of a relationship.

-But here’s the truth: that instant chemistry is not always the best predictor of long-term love.
+The truth: that instant chemistry is not always the best predictor of long-term love.
 In fact, science shows us that the kind of love that lasts is built differently — and more slowly — than most people realize.

 The Science of Love: There’s More Than One Kind